 Step 7: In the edit box, you can see new PST file along with its location.

 It’ll take a couple of minutes to complete the process successfully.
 As a result, the new PST file contains the mailbox folder archived from OST file.

 Trick #2 – Export to a new PST file

-The Export feature of MS Outlook is not that much effective unlike Archive feature for converting OST to PST format.
+The Export feature of MS Outlook is not that much effective unlike Archive feature to convert OST file to PST format.
 However, it’s a quick and easy way to move all the mailbox data from OST to PST file.
-This feature not only allows you to export OST file data into PST format but also in CSV and Excel formats.
+This feature not only allows you to convert OST file to PST format but also in CSV and Excel formats.